 Each of the directors serves on both the Company and the Bank boards and board committees.
-In addition to the five meetings for the Company during 2020, there were five Bank board meetings; the compensation reflected above is inclusive of the Bank meetings.
+In addition to the six meetings for the Company during 2021, there were four Bank board meetings; the compensation reflected above is inclusive of the Bank meetings.
+Non-employee directors are also reimbursed for their travel, lodging and related expenses incurred in connection with attending board, committee and shareholder meetings and other designated Company events.

-Non-employee director fees for 2020 included a cash amount per committee and board meeting, annual cash retainers, and an annual stock-based retainer.
+Non-employee director fees for 2021 included a cash amount per committee and board meeting, annual cash retainers, and an annual stock-based retainer.
 Stock-based compensation was issued in the form of restricted stock units subject to time-based vesting which vest, if at all, in equal installments of 20% on the anniversary of the grant date, assuming continuous service through the scheduled vesting dates.
-Non-employee Bank director fees for 2020 were based upon meeting attendance.
-No additional compensation was paid to our directors for service as a director on the Bank's board of directors.
-The following table sets forth information on a per fee basis.
+Non-employee Bank director fees for 2021 were based upon meeting attendance.
+No additional compensation was paid to our directors for service as a director on the Bank's board.
+The following table sets forth information on a per meeting basis.